Daily Routines of Highly Productive People

 If sitting meditation is hard, try active forms like mindful walking or yoga.

 Begin your day with 5 minutes of meditation.
-Focus on

 your breath and set an intention for the day.

-Use your breaks to practice mindful breathing or take a
+Use your breaks to practice mindful breathing or take a short walk.

-short walk.
 It can refresh your mind and improve productivity.

 End your day with a few minutes of gratitude meditation.